 There are bridges with musicians, hills to climb for extraordinary views and also some of the best gelato shops in Rome that you will love to visit to taste their flavors.
 Chances are, once you start your tour, you'll want to stay there all night.
 Take advantage of the time of your visit to venture out and discover the wonders of this area close to the west of the great Tiber River.
 Here I recommend the best of them.

-The famous Piazza Santa Maria is considered the heart of this neighborhood, where you will meet locals and tourists.
+The famous Piazza Santa Maria is considered the heart of this neighborhood, where you will meet locals and tourists alike.
 You will see a basilica that many take the opportunity to visit at night because it closes at 9:00pm.
-This is called the same as the square, has an amazing facade, golden mosaics and a bell tower that captivates the eyes with multiple bright lights.
-It also highlights a fountain that has an octagonal shape and dominates the attention of the place.
+This is called the same as the square, it has an amazing facade, golden mosaics and a bell tower that captivates the eyes with multiple bright lights.

 During the morning there are usually only locals passing by, lost tourists or teenagers playing hooky.
 But in the evening the best part starts.
 There will be more people and the chances of having a nice time in the place increase considerably.